Skip to Content

 How Does Spousal Support Work in San Diego County?

-Spousal support, or alimony, may be awarded to ensure the lower-earning spouse can maintain a standard of living comparable to what was experienced during the marriage.
+Spousal support, or alimony, may be awarded to help the lower-earning spouse maintain a standard of living comparable to what was experienced during the marriage.
 The duration and amount of spousal support in San Diego County depend on several factors, including marital length, each party’s financial circumstances and earning capacities, and contributions to household or career advancement.
-Temporary spousal support may be established during proceedings, with permanent orders finalized at judgment.
+Temporary spousal support may be established during proceedings, with longer-term orders finalized at judgment.
 Engaging an experienced divorce attorney in San Diego County can help identify all relevant financial documentation and provide important context for negotiations or court hearings.

 Why Families Choose Us During Difficult Times